 Turku UAS library verifies and checks self-archiving policies for you, and deposits the publication version in Turku UAS open access repository Theseus, as well as adds a persistent URL to the self-archived version of the publication information in Research.fi, a national portal for collecting and sharing information on research conducted in Finland.

-NOTE: Save any versions of your publication, because the Turku UAS library may request an unpublished version of your publication for self-archiving!
+NOTE: Save any versions of your publication, because Turku UAS library may request an unpublished version of your publication for self-archiving!

 Article version | Manuscript submitted to a journal | Author's final version of an article | Article published in a journal |

-Definition | Not peer reviewed, author's first article manuscript version sent to a journal. | A peer-reviewed version edited by the author based on comments received from peer reviewers and submitted to the journal for publication.
-No publisher’s logo, page numbers, or final layout. | Final version of the article that has the layout, pagination, logo etc. finalized by the publisher. |
+Peer-reviewed version edited by the author based on comments received from peer reviewers and submitted to the journal for publication.
+Typically in Word format.
+No publisher’s logo, page numbers, or final layout. |

-Primarily self-archived if the publisher allows it, or the article is licensed under a Creative Commons licence. |
+Primarily self-archived if the publisher allows it, or the article has a Creative Commons license. |

 As an author, make sure you have permission to self-archive your publication before it is self-archived: